-Phase II Video-EEG Monitoring with Subdural Strips, Grids and other electrodes
+Phase II Video-EEG Monitoring with Stereo-EEG, Subdural Strips, Grids and Other Electrodes

 When necessary, there are other types of electrodes that can be placed inside the skull or even inside the brain to record seizures.
 Most of these require the surgeon to create an opening in the skull to place the electrodes around the suspected seizure focus.
 Under anesthesia, these sterile electrodes are placed on the surface of the brain, or carefully directed within the brain structure of interest.
 After recovery from anesthesia, the patient is transferred to the EMU for further video-EEG monitoring to capture seizures for “high definition” analysis.
 This allows doctors to fine tune the information about where the seizures arise.
 The implanted electrodes can also be used to “map” the brain areas around the seizure focus to identify areas important for speech, movement and sensation.
 This type of surgery is almost always reserved for patients who are in the final stages of presurgical evaluation, and are expected to have brain surgery to treat their epilepsy.
 These procedures are not experimental, and are routinely done in most comprehensive Epilepsy Centers in the United States and around the world.